Surgical Services & Same-Day Surgery

-Same day surgery in a safe hospital setting offers many advantages for patients.
+Same-day surgery in a safe hospital setting offers many advantages for patients.
 It is less costly than staying overnight, less disruptive to your normal routine, and allows you to recuperate in the comfort of your own home.
 You can expect the same high quality care and personal attention in the Same Day Surgery unit as you would receive had you been admitted to the hospital.

-Same Day Surgery: What To Expect
+Same-Day Surgery: What To Expect

+Your doctor’s office will schedule a pre-admission visit and testing appointment for you.
 During your pre-admission visit, your nurse will give you information on the surgery you are scheduled for and explain what will take place on the day of surgery, including the time you should arrive and any special instructions.
 It is a good idea to bring a list of your current medications as well as a list of surgical procedures you have had performed in the past to your pre-admission visit.
 This will help ensure that all information pertaining to your health is accurate.

-When you arrive at the Same Day Surgery unit on the day of your procedure, your nurse will prepare you for surgery and you will meet with your anesthesia provider.
+The day of your procedure, your nurse will prepare you for surgery and you will meet with your anesthesia provider.
 Some procedures are performed under general anesthetic (asleep), others are performed using sedation (you are sleepy but aware), and still others require only local anesthetic (the area is numbed by injection but you are awake).

-Upon completion of your surgery you will be moved to the Post-Anesthesia Care Unit or to a bed in Same Day Surgery.
-You will remain in Same Day Surgery until it is determined that you are alert enough to return home.
-Occasionally, Same Day Surgery patients do have to stay overnight in the hospital, but this is a relatively rare occurrence.
+Upon completion of your surgery you will be moved to the Post-Anesthesia Care Unit or to a bed in Same-Day Surgery.
+You will remain in Same-Day Surgery until it is determined that you are alert enough to return home.
+Once at home, you must be able to follow your physician’s orders regarding diet, rest, and pain medication.